iterative/dvc.org/content/docs/command-reference/exp/show.md

 - `--sha` - display Git commit (SHA) hashes instead of branch, tag, or experiment names.

+- `--hide-failed` - hide failed experiments in the table.

+- `--hide-queued` - hide queued experiments in the table.

+- `--hide-workspace` - hide workspace row in the table.

 - `--json` - prints the command's output in easily parsable JSON format, instead of a human-readable table.